-If you were awarded financial aid, visit your applicant portal to view and accept, reduce or decline your offer.
+If you were awarded financial aid, visit your applicant portal for instructions to view and accept, reduce or decline your offer.

 Learning Communities are popular options for new Huskies.
 Students interested in participating in a Learning Community are encouraged to apply through the housing application by May 1 for priority consideration.

-Beginning mid-May, you'll receive notification to attend UConn's Orientation Program, provided your enrollment deposit has been received.
-All incoming students are required to attend a session, where you'll learn about our academic programs, student community, and on-campus services; meet an advisor; and select fall semester classes.
+Beginning mid-May, you'll receive notification to attend UConn's Orientation Program, provided your enrollment deposit fee has been received.
+All incoming students are required to complete orientation, where you'll learn about our academic programs, student community, and on-campus services; meet an advisor; and select fall semester classes.